finos/legend-studio/README.md

 ## Getting started

-Make sure you have _at least_ SDLC and Engine servers running.
-To quickly set these up, use our development [Docker compose](https://github.com/finos/legend/tree/master/installers/docker-compose/legend-studio-dev).
-If you need to debug and code on the backend at the same time, follow [this guide](./fixtures/legend-docker-setup/studio-dev-setup/README.md) to set them up using `maven`.
+Studio relies [Legend SDLC](https://github.com/finos/legend-sdlc) server and [Legend Engine](https://github.com/finos/legend-engine) server.
+To quickly set these backend servers up, use our development [Docker compose](./fixtures/legend-docker-setup/studio-dev-setup/README.md).
+If you need to debug and develop the backend, [setup with Maven](https://legend.finos.org/docs/getting-started/installation-guide#maven-install) instead.

 Last but not least, make sure you have `Yarn` installed.
 Run the following commands in order.